A Derivation of Intelligence from Guided Relation-Creation

 A contradiction exists, but no evidence of it reaches the model.

-An injury occurs, but the system receives no signal of damage.
+An injury occurs, but no signal of damage reaches guidance.

-In each case, the world differs in a way that matters, but the guidance-state does not differ with it.
+In each case, the world differs in a way that matters, but guidance does not differ with it.

 So the first contact-condition is: